Mayweather Vs Oscar De La Hoya

 Conclusion

 Now that you've explored the details of this historic fight, we encourage you to dive deeper into the world of boxing!
 Share this article with your friends, leave a comment with your thoughts on the Mayweather vs. De La Hoya decision, and explore other classic boxing matches that have shaped the sport.
-What are your favorite boxing rivalries?
+Worth adding: what are your favorite boxing rivalries?
 Which fights do you think deserve more recognition?
 Let's continue the conversation and celebrate the sweet science!